top of page

 This is the core behind - QCWG - an attempt at realizing an architecture for general processing that is mobile, robust and scalable.

-the Collaborative
+the Partnership

 110705n1.jpg